FREDVUNI/stationery-landing-page/README.md

-# stationery-landing-page
+# stationery landing page
-A stationery landing single page app in HTML CSS and Bootstrap 5
+A stationery landing single-page app in HTML CSS and Bootstrap 5